-- IFRS 9 Financial Instruments.
-The IASB has postponed indefinitely the mandatory adoption of IFRS 9 Financial Instruments, which addresses classification and measurement of financial instruments and replaces the multiple category and measurement models in IAS 39 Financial Instruments Recognition and Measurement for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss (FVTPL).
+IFRS 9 Financial Instruments.
+The IASB has postponed indefinitely the mandatory adoption of IFRS 9 Financial Instruments, which addresses classification and measurement of financial instruments and replaces the multiple category and measurement models in IAS 39 Financial Instruments - Recognition and Measurement for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss (FVTPL).
 IFRS 9 also replaces the models for measuring equity instruments, and such instruments are either recognized at FVTPL or at fair value through other comprehensive income.
-The Company has not assessed the impact of the standard or determined whether it will adopt the standard early. - IAS 32 Financial Instruments: Presentation.
-IAS 32 provides clarification on the application of offsetting rules.
-These amendments are effective for annual periods beginning on or after January 1, 2014. - IAS 36 Impairment of Assets.
-IAS 36 requiring disclosure of the recoverable amount of an asset or cash generating unit, and the basis for the determination of fair value less costs of disposal, when an impairment loss is recognized or when an impairment loss is subsequently reversed.
-These amendments are effective for annual periods beginning on or after January 1, 2014.
-The Corporation does not expect the amendments to have impact on its consolidated financial statements.
+The Company has not assessed the impact of the standard nor determined whether it will adopt the standard early.

-6. Exploration Properties
+6. Exploration and evaluation assets